Location: OAKLAND, CA

 WHO IS A GOOD FIT FOR THIS ROLE?

-This is a terrific role for a technically skilled human being who would like to empower innovative young people of color to use technology to build careers and businesses.
-The best candidates will have solid, hands-on experience working in areas of tech that relate to the consumer and front-end focused curriculum of Hack the Hood, and the ability and patience to teach skills through partner programming and hands-on instruction, vs. online learning or lectures.
+This is a terrific role for a technically skilled person who would like to empower innovative young people of color to use technology to build careers and businesses.
+The best candidates will have solid, hands-on experience working in areas of tech that relate to the consumer and front-end focused curriculum of Hack the Hood, and the ability and patience to teach skills through hands-on instruction.

 Our best candidates will combine their professional experience and skills with some experience working with young people ages 16-25, ideally in a structured setting.
 Being a problem-solver, with experience with and empathy for urban youth, and the resiliency to work in a diverse team in a fast-paced, youth-focused environment is critical.
 The Fellow will combine team management skills and agile development skills with managing technical instruction and digital design, with support from a broader team.
-Successful candidates will have a zest for using social media and tech tools, and be comfortable with smart phones, apps, Agile/SCRUM methodology, Google Docs and other tools.
+Successful candidates will have a zest for teaching basic coding languages to a diverse array of youth.

 Successful candidates will also approach our community already understanding our principles of youth development, with demonstrated experience and/or empathy with our approach, or be able to show a strong readiness to learn.